Previous Page Next Page

 When Interviewing an Alleged Perpetrator Is Not Required

-The APS specialist, in consultation with the supervisor, is not required to interview the alleged perpetrator when one or more of the following apply:
+The APS specialist is not required to interview the alleged perpetrator when one or more of the following apply:

 • The alleged perpetrator does not respond to the APS specialist’s attempts to arrange an interview.